 We live and work in an age when the need for corporate reinvention is treated almost as a given.
 Countless CEOs talk about reducing hierarchy and increasing agility, flexibility, and connectedness to the market, and virtually every large company is “transforming for digital.”
 Yet in most organizations, lip service to change remains more the order of the day than real change itself.

 Then again, you might work with Zhang Ruimin.
-The CEO and chairman of the Qingdao, China, white goods giant Haier Group Corp. has done what most chief executives dare not even dream about.
+The CEO and chairman of the white goods giant Haier Group Corp., based in Qingdao, China, has done what most chief executives dare not even dream about.
 He blew up much of the administrative structure of a global manufacturing enterprise, eliminating 10,000 management jobs that once held it together.
 And he has guided the organization to reemerge as a network of entrepreneurial ventures run by employees, whose compensation is based on the success of their products in the market.

 In its transformed state, Haier is no longer a traditional manufacturer corporation so much as a platform that provides financing, support, and coordination for microenterprises all focused on developing products and services for the “smart home,” the internet of things (IoT)-based concept of a fully connected and networked household.